OmniLayer/spec/README.md

 ### Publishing Data

 Say you decide you would like publish a that today's gold price is 15 Mastercoins per ounce, using the datastream described above.
-Doing so takes 12 bytes:
+Doing so takes 13 bytes:

 1. [Transaction version](#field-transaction-version) = 0
 1. [Transaction type](#field-transaction-type) = 31
+1. [Ecosystem](#field-ecosystem) = 1 for useable within Mastercoin ecosystem (as opposed to Test Mastercoin)
 1. [Data](#field-number-of-coins) = 1,500,000,000 (15.00000000 Mastercoins per ounce of gold)

 ### Offering a Bet